 6. Proves how easy most tasks are.

-7. Helps our children cooperate.
+7. Helps your children cooperate.

 The kids are more willing to participate in cleaning when they know there’s an end to the work time.
+Plus, they’ll work more quickly if they feel like they’re racing the clock (especially if there’s a reward waiting for them at the end!).

-8. Gives us a feeling of accomplishment.
+8. Gives you a feeling of accomplishment.

 9. Lets good enough be good enough.